Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Introduction

 We implement a prototype and deploy it on a commodity machine.
 We use real-world patterns (Snort and ETOpen) and network traffic (iCTF08) to evaluate its performance.
-Regarding latency, our middlebox system can inspect a packet for ETOpen ruleset (20k+ rules) within $100~\mu$s and Snort ruleset (1.5k rules) within $60~\mu$s.
-In a multi-session scenario ($100$ concurrent connections), the throughput per connection reaches $5000$ packets per second for Snort ruleset and $3000$ packets per second for ETOpen ruleset.
+Regarding latency, our middlebox can inspect a packet for ETOpen ruleset (20k+ rules) within $100~\mu$s and Snort ruleset (1.5k rules) within $60~\mu$s.
+In a multi-session scenario ($100$ concurrent connections), the throughput per connection reaches $5000$ packets per second for the Snort ruleset and $3000$ packets per second for the ETOpen ruleset.
 The overall throughput is over $1$ GBps and $500$ MBps, respectively.
-Regarding bandwidth consumption, our design consumes the least bandwidth among all prior arts (including the one in~\cite{Desmoulins2018} also with constant complexity): it only costs 5 times more bandwidth in terms of the original packet size, which saves more than $94\%$ comparing the designs~\cite{sherry2015blindbox,lan2016embark,yuan2016privacy} using tokenisation.
-Our approach significantly saves the cost of deploying pattern matching middleboxes in the cloud.
-The cost estimation based on AWS pricing information demonstrates that the monthly maintenance cost of our middlebox is $\$460.8$, which is only one-fourth of the tokenisation-based approaches.
+Regarding bandwidth consumption, our design consumes the least bandwidth among all prior arts (including the one in~\cite{Desmoulins2018} also with constant complexity): it only costs 5 times more bandwidth in terms of the original packet size, which saves more than $94\%$ comparing the designs~\cite{sherry2015blindbox,lan2016embark,yuan2016privacy,ning2019privdpi,ning2020pine} using tokenisation.
+The cost estimation based on AWS pricing information demonstrates that the monthly maintenance cost of our middlebox is $\$460.8$, which is only one-fourth of the tokenisation-based designs.